-10 Nil Tokens
+13.5 Nil Tokens

 Null or missing tokens are common in analytical systems like R and SAS where they are used to handle sparsely populated data sources.
 In database parlance, missing tokens are sometimes called null tokens.
-Since null is a Java keyword, we use the term "nil".
-Nil tokens are useful for analyzing real world data such as temperature where the value was not measured during every interval.
-In principle, an as yet unimplemented function such as average() method could properly handle nil tokens - when the average() method sees a nil token, it should be ignored.
+Since null is a Java keyword, we use the term "nil."
+Nil tokens are useful for analyzing real world data such as temperature where the value is not measured during every interval.
+In principle, one may want, for example, a TolerantAverage actor that does not require all data values to be present - when the TolerantAverage actor sees a nil token, it would ignore it.
 Note that this can lead to uncertainty.
-For example, if average() is expecting 30 values and 29 of them are nil, then the average will not be very accurate.
+For example, if average is expecting 30 values and 29 of them are nil, then the average will not be very accurate.